Ohms (album)

-Ohms (stylized as _Ohms on physical editions) is the ninth studio album by American alternative metal band Deftones, released on September 25, 2020, through Reprise Records.
+Ohms (stylized as _Ohms on physical editions) is the ninth studio album by the American alternative metal band Deftones, released on September 25, 2020, through Reprise Records.
 The album was produced by Terry Date, making it their first collaboration since the unreleased Eros and the final with bassist Sergio Vega who departed from the band in early 2021.
 The album was preceded by the release of two singles: "Ohms" and "Genesis".
 The song "Ceremony" was later released as a single.
 Ohms received acclaim from critics.
+At the 64th Annual Grammy Awards, "Ohms" and "Genesis" were nominated for Best Rock Performance and Best Metal Performance, respectively.

 Background and production

 Deftones released their eighth studio album Gore on April 8, 2016, via Warner Bros.
 Records.
 As part of the album promotion, the band embarked on an extensive US tour in the summer of 2016, with support from Refused and Spotlights.
 The following summer, they performed a coheadlining North American tour with Rise Against, featuring support from Thrice.
 In 2018, Deftones hosted the first annual Dia de los Deftones festival at Petco Park, featuring performances from artists like Mike Shinoda, Rocket from the Crypt, and Doja Cat.

 In a 2017 interview with NME, vocalist Chino Moreno said that Deftones had "talked about getting together sooner [rather] than later" on a new album.
 On March 28, 2018, the Deftones Instagram account shared images of the band at a recording studio, one of which was captioned "Someone say jam?!".
 That May, Moreno told Rock.com.AR that the band had "six or seven new songs, which are still mutating".
 Deftones provided another update on the album in April 2020, with drummer Abe Cunningham saying in an Instagram video that, due to the COVID-19 pandemic, "it's been a bit difficult to get everyone in the same room", but that they were in the process of mixing the new album, and were aiming for a late 2020 release date.
 Deftones worked with producer Terry Date on Ohms, their first collaboration since the unreleased Eros album in 2008.
 Recording took place at Henson Recording Studios in Los Angeles and Trainwreck Studios in Seattle.